Internships

 7. Take an active part in the internship, conscientiously perform the tasks assigned by the company’s internship supervisor and stick to the regulations and rules in force in the workplace.

-In accordance to the Study Regulations, students who document professional work, self-employment, volunteer work or participation in internships, including working abroad, taking place after graduation from secondary or post-secondary education may apply for credit for student internship in whole or in part without the obligation to do so, if the nature of the aforementioned professional activity, volunteer work or internship fulfils the requirements of the internship programme and the period of such activity was not shorter than the period of student internship specified in the study plan.
-The credit for the internship is granted upon an application written by the student and addressed to the Vice-Rector responsible for education and positively approved by the Internship Supervisor.
+In accordance with the Academic Regulations, students who document professional work, self-employment, voluntary work or participation in internships, including those abroad, taking place after completing secondary or post-secondary education, may apply for credit for student work placement in whole or in part without the obligation to do so, if the nature of the said professional activity, voluntary work or internship fulfils the requirements of the work placement programme and the period of such activity was not shorter than the period of student work placement specified in the study plan.
+The credit for the work placement is granted upon a written application of the student addressed to the Dean of WSE and positively approved by the Work Placement Supervisor.

 Internships are supposed to realise learning outcomes that are validated by university authorities and employers.
 In the course of their training, undergraduate students will acquire the necessary skills and competences that enable them to perform professional work based on practical preparation.